 Formal admission to the program is granted only after all admissions materials have been received and reviewed, and all standards have been met.

 To apply to the MA in Counseling program, complete the following:

-* All written documents (writing sample, statement of purpose, letters of recommendation) must be submitted as a Microsoft Word document to email@example.com.
+* All written documents (resume or CV, admission prompts, letters of recommendation) must be submitted as a Microsoft Word document or PDF document to firstname.lastname@example.org.

 Please make note of the Admission Application Deadlines for the upcoming semesters.
 If your fully completed application is not received by the deadline of your intended semester of enrollment, it will be considered for the following semester.

 |Spring 2019 Deadline: Monday, December 10th, 2018|